iPhone 8: Rumors Suggest 2017 Flagship Would Be An AI-Driven Security Monster

 Heightened security features have long been featured in the iPhone 8, with rumors stating that Apple’s upcoming flagship would come equipped with the latest and best authentication software in the industry.
 Through the acquisition of Realface, it appears that rumors stating that Apple would be rolling out facial recognition security software to the iPhone 8 appear to have been well-grounded.
 If any, the iPhone 8’s facial recognition software would significantly augment the already-stellar TouchID that has become a trademark of any Apple mobile device since the iPhone 5S back in 2013.

-The iPhone 8 would most certainly be released as a revolutionary device, with rumors stating that the upcoming flagship would be equipped with a vastly redesigned frame, a powerful A11 processor, around 3GB of RAM and a mini Touch Bar akin to the one featured in the 2016 MacBook Pro.
+The iPhone 8 would most certainly be released as a revolutionary device, with rumors stating that the upcoming flagship would be equipped with a vastly redesigned frame, a powerful A11 processor, around 3GB of RAM, and a mini Touch Bar akin to the one featured in the 2016 MacBook Pro.
 Apart from this, the device’s TouchID sensor and Home Button are also rumored to be embedded in the device’s display.
 Rumors of a 2K AMOLED screen are also abounding.

 With powerful specs, a stunning design and robust security features, there is a pretty good chance that the iPhone 8 would be one of 2017’s best smartphones.
 If any, the iPhone 8 would most likely be a device worthy of being the 10th iteration of the world’s most iconic smartphone.